- Revalidation requires you to demonstrate you are up-to-date and fit to practise.

 - If your RO recommends to defer your revalidation, the GMC will offer a new submission date.

-- If your RO feels you are not engaging with revalidation – for example, that you haven't been keeping your appraisals up to date – the GMC will consider if your licence should be withdrawn.
+- If your RO considers that you are not engaging with revalidation - for example, that you haven't been keeping your appraisals up to date - the GMC will consider if your licence should be withdrawn.

 - If the GMC decides to remove your licence, you will have 28 days to appeal.

 The MDU website offers a range of information on revalidation.

 Coronavirus (COVID-19) update: The GMC published an update on revalidation for doctors dated 30 March 2021.

 The GMC website provides a comprehensive resource to guide you through the process along with FAQs, case studies, tools and useful links.